Johnny Cage: Other appearances

 While Johnny Cage was excluded from Mortal Kombat (2021), with director Simon McQuoid explaining that the main cast was already established when he had joined the production and feeling that Cage was "a very tricky, complex character" and a "big personality ... that has such a gravitational force around him [that] everything would have started to orbit around him", a reference to him appears at the end of the movie, when Cole Young (Lewis Tan) departs to scout more champions for Earthrealm, passing by the poster of a Cage movie, Citizen Cage, hinting at him being recruited in the future.
-Cage will appear in Mortal Kombat II, portrayed by Karl Urban.
+Cage appeared as the secondary lead in Mortal Kombat II, portrayed by Karl Urban.
 In a fake trailer for a fictional 1990s Hollywood martial arts action film starring Johnny Cage called Uncaged Fury, as a teaser trailer for Mortal Kombat II, also reveals other films starring Johnny Cage, those being Cool Hand Cage, Hard to Cage, and Rebel Without a Cage.
+In the film, he is a washed up actor that peaked in the 90s who is reluctant to join Earthrealm's warriors, but discovers more about himself and his potential as he assists them in defeating Shao Kahn and Outworld.

 Johnny Cage appears in Malibu Comics' Mortal Kombat comic book miniseries Mortal Kombat: Blood & Thunder (1994), which adapts the original game, and Mortal Kombat: Battlewave (1995), which sees Cage resuming his acting career before he and his personal bodyguard Bo join Jax Briggs in traveling to Outworld to investigate an attack carried out by Goro.
 He appears in DC Comics' Mortal Kombat X: Blood Ties, which is set before the events of the game.